EdwinVW/dapr-workshop/Assignment04/step-by-step.md

     }
     ```

-1. Add a private field named `_httpClient` that holds an instance of a `HttpClient` and a constructor that accepts a `HttpClient` instance as argument and initializes this field:
+1. Add a private field to the class named `_httpClient` that holds an instance of a `HttpClient` and a constructor that accepts a `HttpClient` instance as argument and initializes this field:

     ```csharp
     private readonly HttpClient _httpClient;